-It’s sweet and delicious and seriously takes less than 15 minutes to make.
+It has a sweet and delicious taste and seriously takes less than 15 minutes to make.

-Do you use fresh or frozen strawberries for strawberry sauce?
+Do you use fresh or frozen strawberries for strawberry coulis?

-You can use fresh or frozen strawberries for this coulis recipe.
+You can use frozen or fresh berries for this coulis recipe.
 The benefit to using frozen strawberries is the convenience and ability to make this sauce any time of year.
-If you do use fresh, make sure they are at the beautifully ripe as you’ll get the best flavour that way.
+If you do use fresh, make sure they are beautifully ripe as you’ll get the best flavour that way.

 I use frozen fruit a lot.
 In my oats, in this strawberry sauce and I’ll even bake with frozen fruit.
 It’s versatile and very convenient and it’s frozen quickly after it’s picked to lock the flavour in.

-- Add strawberries (thawed if using frozen), sugar and cornflour (cornstarch) to a blender and blend to a thick puree.
+- Add strawberries (thawed if using frozen), sugar, lemon juice and cornflour (cornstarch) to a blender and blend to a thick puree.

-- Pour into a saucepan and cook, stirring often over medium heat until it gets thick and darker in colour.
+- Pour into a medium saucepan and cook, stirring often over medium heat until it gets thick and darker in colour (about 10 minutes).

-- Strain it through a sieve (I like to do this twice)
+- Strain it through a fine-mesh sieve (I like to do this twice).
+Alternatively, you can squeeze it through cheesecloth or muslin.

 - Pour into preserving jars to store.